JonRudin/pickwise/README.md

 # Pickwise automation exercise

-This suite allows the user to run tests covering the Pickwise website, focusing on the Next Up Sports Filter and a test cover an element of the menu button.
+This suite allows the user to run tests covering the Pickwise website, focusing on the Next Up Sports Filter and a test covering an element of the menu button.

 ---